 Industry associations and payment providers can help their members and customers make the most of these advances.
 Industry associations can find ever more effective forums to disseminate information on new payment technologies, and payment providers can remove obstacles to implementation and help organizations make more informed choices.

-The challenge for organizations is to match the pace of implementation to the pace of innovation.
+The challenge for organizations is to match the pace of implementation to the pace of payments innovation.
 With no end in sight to the introduction of new payment technologies, the contributions of industry association and payment providers will be ever-more important.